richakbee/starter-academic/content/authors/admin/_index.md

 I have spent last two years in the industry , working in the analytics domain .
 Recently, i started working in machine learning domain and fell in love with it.
 I have since found myself exploring wide variety of  Machine Learning Industry Use Cases , algorithms, tools and technologies related to the same.
+I am the person who goes into the nitty gritty of things , but then at the same time take a step back every now and then to take a look at the bigure picture of things.
+This is why data science entices me.
 <br>
-My most recent endeavour : Deep Learning , Convoution Neural Networks, LSTM, GRU , Resnet , NLP tasks , Reccurent neural networks, Transfer learning, Predictive Analytics,Tensorflow (frame work) .
+My most recent endeavour : Deep Learning , Convoution Neural Networks, LSTM, GRU , Resnet , NLP tasks , Reccurent neural networks, Transfer learning, Predictive Analytics and Tensorflow as a choice of frame work .